stac-extensions/ml-model/README.md

 All other fields defined in the [STAC Common Metadata] documentation should be interpreted as referring to the imagery used to train the model.

+## Usage with Other STAC Extensions

+It is RECOMMENDED that following STAC Extensions be used in conjunction with the ML Model STAC Extension to fully describe geospatial ML models:

+- [Scientific Citation Extension]: This extension should be used to describe how the model should cited in publications, as well as to reference any existing publications associated with the model.
+- [Versioning Indicators Extension]: This extension should be used to describe models with multiple versions, including cases where older versions have been deprecated.
+- [Timestamps Extension]: This extension may be used to provide more detailed timestamps for the publication, expiration, and/or un-publication of the model

 ## Relation types

 The following types should be used as applicable `rel` types in the